 Pepperell Hydro Company LLC

-Swift River Hydro Operations Company (SRHOCO) purchased the dam and hydro facilities from the liquidators of the Pepperell Paper Company.
-Built in 1918, the hydro plant was designed for 3 vertical Francis turbines selected for the net head of 28 feet and a design flow of 1,035 cfs.
-The intake at the dam on the Nashua River is connected to the forebay of the powerhouse by a 13 foot diameter 600 foot long wood stave penstock.
-This penstock was replaced over 60 years ago and should be replaced before it burst under the pressure of annual spring floods.
-Of the original Leffel B turbines, T-1 runner was replaced in 2001 with an American Hydro Corp. replacement runner of greater efficiency.
-SRHOCO bought the plant in 2004 and immediately purchased a new runner from American Hydro Corp for T-3 in 2005.
-T-2 had been taken out of service in 1962 and in the early 1980's the generator was cannibalized for parts.
-SRHOCO's strategy then was to install a Leffel J turbine in T-2 connected to a new 675 kW Dong Fang generator.
-The new equipment, together with installation of an automatic trash rake and PLC controlled switchgear with remote sensors and pond level controls increased long-term average production to 8 GWh per year.
+Swift River Hydro Operations Company (SRHOCO) purchased the Pepperell dam and hydro facilities from the liquidators of the Pepperell Paper Company in 2004.
+Built in 1918, the hydro plant was designed for 3 vertical Francis turbines selected for a net head of 28 feet and a design flow of 1,035 cfs.
+The intake at the dam on the Nashua River is connected to the forebay of the powerhouse by a 13 foot diameter, 600 foot long wood stave penstock.
+This penstock was replaced over 60 years ago and will be replaced in 2012 before it is damaged by winter ice and spring floods.
+Of the original Leffel B turbines, the T-1 runner was replaced in 1997 with an American Hydro Corp. runner with greater efficiency.
+SRHOCO bought the plant in 2004 and purchased and installed a new runner fabricated by American Hydro Corp for T-3 in 2005.
+T-2 was taken out of service in 1962 and in the early 1980's the generator was cannibalized for parts.
+SRHOCO's strategy then was to install a Leffel B2 runner in T-2 connected to a new 675 kW Dong Fang generator.
+The new equipment, together with installation of an Atlas Polar trash rake and PLC controlled switchgear with remote sensors and pond level controls increased long-term average production to 7,123 MWh per year.

 Pepperell Dam behind Main St. Bridge and penstock in 2004 when SRHOCO bought the project.

 The Pepperell Hydro station was formerly the primary electricity supply for Pepperell Paper Company's (PPC) paper mill.
 Manufacturing was located at that site in the mid 19th century because of its hydropower potential.
 When the mill was closed in 2002, the powerplant operators were fired and the facility was maintained by a single security guard.
-Thus, maintenance ceased at the dam and the hydro plant that generated renewable energy on the Nashua River for more than a century was nearly lost.
-The PPC story is typical of many mill towns in the Commonwealth.
-Swift River Company (SRC) and its affiliate SRHOCO were formed to preserve the skills needed to finance and rehabilitate existing renewable energy projects and to preserve the civil structures and equipment that convert water into green, non-polluting electricity.
+Thus, maintenance ceased at the dam and the hydropower producing green energy on the Nashua River for more than a century was nearly lost.
+The PPC story is typical of many mills in the Commonwealth.
+Swift River Company (SRC) and its affiliate SRHOCO were formed to preserve the skills needed to finance and rehabilitate existing renewable energy projects and to preserve civil structures and equipment that convert water into green, non-polluting electricity.
 SRHOCO has acquired the engineering plans, shop drawings, repair equipment and skills necessary to maintain and operate hydro turbines and generators that have decades of useful life left before they must be replaced.

-Most importantly, Swift River believes that there are a few select locations where river flows and head combine for efficient hydro generation.
-Plants at existing dams are already located at such efficient hydro sites, and rebuilding them has helped Massachusetts to rely on local renewable energy resources.
+Most importantly, Swift River believes that there are a few select sites where river flows and head combine for efficient hydro generation.
+Plants at existing dams were located at such efficient hydro sites, so repowering them helps Massachusetts to rely on local renewable energy resources.
 The Massachusetts Green Power Partnership (MGPP) recognized this potential and awarded Pepperell Hydro Company with a 10-year contract to purchase renewable energy certificates (RECs) enabling the Webster Five Cents Savings Bank to finance purchase and rehabilitation of the century-old Pepperell hydro plant.
 SRHOCO repaired or replaced one turbine at a time while continuing to generate power with the other turbines during the construction period in 2004 through 2006.

-SRHOCO has a machine shop with specialized tools and the shop equipment necessary restore the mechanical and electrical equipment but SRHOCO left the penstock to last, believing that it had at least another decade of useful life.
-However, a fire (caused by a voltage system lighting strike on the interconnecting transmission line during a fall flood) burned out some of the new electrical control equipment, station wiring and one generator in the powerhouse.
-Fire insurance funds then paid for replacement of all the wiring, windows and rebuilding of the damaged generator, leaving the plant in "like new" condition..
-The hydro plant was disconnected from the rest of the paper mill across the river and now sell 100% of its output to ISO at the local nodal marginal prices.
+SRHOCO has a machine shop with specialized tools and the shop equipment necessary to restore the mechanical and electrical equipment but SRHOCO left the penstock to last, believing that it had at least another decade of useful life.
+However, a fire (caused by a lighting strike on National Grid's interconnecting transmission line during a fall storm) burned out some of the new electrical control equipment, station wiring and one generator in the powerhouse.
+Fire insurance funds then paid for replacement of all station wiring, windows and to rebuild the damaged generator, leaving the plant in "like new" condition..
+The hydro plant was disconnected from the rest of the paper mill across the river and began to sell all of its output to ISO at local nodal marginal prices.
 In March 2011, bundled energy, capacity and RECs started to be sold to the Reading Municipal Light Department (RMLD) on a 15-year contract.

 Pepperell Hydro Company's "like new" hydro plant was actually built in 1918

 In New England, reliance on locally generated "green" power is widely supported by consumers willing to pay more to increase the distribution systems share supplied by renewable hydro generated electricity.
-When restructuring the electric sector, the state legislature mandated that renewable energy must increase annually by enforcing the Massachusetts Renewable Portfolio Standard (RPS) but hydro was omitted from the RPS.
+When restructuring the electric sector, the state legislature mandated that renewable energy must increase annually by enforcing the Massachusetts Renewable Portfolio Standard (RPS), but hydro was omitted from the RPS.
 Therefore Pepperell Hydro applied and has been certified as a Class 1 generator in Connecticut and as a "new" source for the output of T-2 and T-3 in Rhode Island.
 RECs represent the "renewable attribute" of hydropower that is separate from energy generation and may be sold to Connecticut and Rhode Island distribution companies.
 (See Energy Sales and Green Certificates for an explanation of renewable energy certificates -- RECs).
-Each year the share of renewable energy purchased by distribution companies must increase to levels set in the state's RPS.
-Thus the price of RECs is expected to rise over time, unless there is a large jump in the supply of new green technologies growing faster than demand for electricity.
+Each year the share of renewable energy purchased by distribution companies must increase to levels set by the state's RPS.
+Thus the price of RECs is expected to rise over time.

 Panoramic View of the forebay with intake gates before installation of the new automatic trash rake.

-Monthly Average Flows and Estimated Output After Rehabilitation of T-1 and T-2
+Monthly Average Flows and Estimated Output After Rehabilitation with more efficient equipment

-Swift River Hydro Operations delivered the T-2 generator that it plans to install as soon as the project had been purchased and in the second year installed the rehabilitation Leffel turbine as T-2.
-The T-2 turbine was machined and balanced at the SRHOCO machine shop in Wilbraham, MA and new PLC automated switchgear was designed and installed by Olson Electric of nearby Methuen.
+Swift River Hydro Operations delivered the T-2 generator that it planned to install after the project was purchased and in the second year SRHOCO installed the rehabilitation Leffel B2 turbine at T-2.
+The T-2 turbine was machined and balanced at the SRHOCO machine shop in Wilbraham, MA and a PLC automated switchgear was designed and installed by Olson Electric of nearby Methuen.
 This was the first phase of the work that will be continued in 2012

 Today Pepperell Hydro is a fully restored renewable energy project.
-Its equipment as been brought back to the 1920 kW of capacity installed in 1918.
+Its equipment as been brought back to the original 1.92 MW of capacity designed and installed in 1918.
 The plant is now qualified as a Settlement Only Generator (SOG) and receives monthly capacity payments from ISO-NE, which is transferred to RMLD along with the sale of energy and RECs to RMLD.

 Interior of the Pepperell Hydro station after capacity was restored to the plant's 1918 capacity level.

-The project has performed above expectations, but now faces great uncertainty because in 2007 during the spring floods the 60 year old penstock was damaged by a log that had come over the dam to break steel bands around the penstock and to puncture the dovetailed wood staves.
-The penstock was repaired by SRHOCO, but to pay for it, Pepperell Hydro took out an emergency $250,000 life extension loan to extend the use of the penstock for another few years.
-Over 250 steel bands were replaced and four of the nearly 70 saddles that support the penstock were replaced.
-However, it is now necessary to replace the whole penstock as the current one is living on borrowed time.
+The project has performed above expectations, but now faces uncertainty because in 2007 and 2011during the spring floods the 60- year old penstock was damaged by ice and logs that had passed over the dam to break steel bands around the penstock and to puncture the dovetailed wood staves.
+The penstock was repaired by SRHOCO, but to pay for it, Pepperell Hydro took out an emergency $225,000 life extension loan to extend the penstock's life a few more years.
+Over 275 steel bands were replaced and four of the nearly 70 saddles that support the penstock were replaced.
+It is, however, time to replace the whole penstock as the current one lives on borrowed time.
 We propose to replace the wood with a steel penstock that needs only 8 saddles.